tejpal-sohal/TMDbapp/README.md

   * for out of the box features such as styling and responsiveness.

 # Instructions
-Please run npm install in the app dir and then run the command:
+Please run the commands in Production dir:
 ```
+npm install
 npm start
 ```
+This will start the server on and show you the prodcution build.
+You can run the same commands in the dev dir to see the Application in dev mode.

 ## Release
-The build directory has the Production build ready to be deployed to a server
+The Production directory has the Production build ready to be deployed to a server

 # Previews